root-project/web/manual/histograms/index.md

 toc_sticky: true
 ---

-Histograms play a fundamental role in any kind of physical analysis.
-Histograms not only serve to visualize measurements, but also represent a powerful form of data reduction.
-ROOT supports histograms up to three dimensions.
+Histograms are approximate representations of the distribution of numerical data and they play a fundamental role in any kind of physical analysis.

-**Binned data**

-A histogram is used for continuous data, where the bins represent ranges of data.
-ROOT supports constant and variable bin widths.<br>
-A graph or chart is a plot of categorical variables, this is un-binned data, see → [Graphs]({{ '/manual/graphs' | relative_url }}).
+Histograms can be used to visualize your data, by being an approximation to the underlying data density distribution, and they can be used also as a powerful form of data reduction.
+For a detailed description of what is an histogram, see the corresponding page in [Wikipedia](https://en.wikipedia.org/wiki/Histogram).

+ROOT provides a rich set of functionality to work with histograms.
+They can be used for continuos data in one or multi dimensions, they can represent integer data and they can also be used to display categorical data, such as bar charts.
+Furthermore, ROOT supports building histograms from weighted data sets, which are very common in HEP, it provides the functionality to compute summary statistics information from the histograms input data, such as sample mean, standard deviation and higher momenta.

+ROOT provides also the functionality to perform operations on histograms such as addition, division and multiplication or transformations such as rebinning, scaling, including normalisations, or projections from a multi dimensional histograms to ones with lower dimensions.
+The ROOT histogram library provides also the capability or producing profile plots from multi dimensional data, see  [Profile Histograms](#profile-histograms).

+The first step to construct an histogram is to define a range for the input data and then bin this range of values in intervals: the histogram bins.
+The histogram will count how many values fall into each interval, building a frequency distribution of the input data.
+ROOT supports histograms with bins of equal size or variable size.

+See the histogram tutorials for all the possible type of histograms that can be built.

 {% include tutorials name="Histogram" url="hist" %}

 ## Histogram classes

-ROOT supports the following histogram types:

--   Histograms up to three dimensions (1-D, 2-D, 3-D).

--   Profile histograms, which are used to display the mean value of Y and its standard deviation for each bin in X.

-All histogram classes are derived from the {% include ref class="TH1" %} base class.
+The ROOT histogram classes derive from the base {% include ref class="TH1" %}  class, which is a common interface to interact with the ROOT histograms.

-The following histogram classes are available in ROOT, among others:

-### 1-D histograms
+Derived classes exist depending on the dimension, 1-D, 2-D and 3-D, and the type used to represent the bin contents:

-  - {% include ref class="TH1C" %} has one byte per channel.
+- one byte per channel: `TH1C`, `TH2C` or `TH3C`.
 Maximum bin content = 127.

-  - {% include ref class="TH1S" %} has one short per channel.
+- one short per channel: `TH1S`, `TH2S` or `TH3S`.
 Maximum bin content = 32767.

-  - {% include ref class="TH1I" %} has one int per channel.
+- one int per channel: `TH1I`, `TH2I` or `TH3I`.
 Maximum bin content = 2147483647.

-  - {% include ref class="TH1F" %} has one float per channel.
-Maximum precision 7 digits.

-  - {% include ref class="TH1D" %} has one double per channel.
-Maximum precision 14 digits.

-### 2-D histograms

-  - {% include ref class="TH2C" %} has one byte per channel.
-Maximum bin content = 127.

-  - {% include ref class="TH2S" %} has one short per channel.
-Maximum bin content = 32767.

-  - {% include ref class="TH2I" %} has one int per channel.
-Maximum bin content = 2147483647.

-  - {% include ref class="TH2F" %} has one float per channel.
-Maximum precision 7 digits.

-  - {% include ref class="TH2D" %} has one double per channel.
-Maximum precision 14 digits.

-### 3-D histograms

-  - {% include ref class="TH3C" %} has one byte per channel.
-Maximum bin content = 127.

-  - {% include ref class="TH3S" %} has one short per channel.
-Maximum bin content = 32767.

-  - {% include ref class="TH3I" %} has one int per channel.
-Maximum bin content = 2147483647.

-  - {% include ref class="TH3F" %} has one float per channel.
-Maximum precision 7 digits.
+- one float per channel: `TH1F`, `TH2F` or `TH3F`.
+Maximum precision 7 digits, i.e a  maximum bin content of around 10E7 for having the precision of one count.

-  - {% include ref class="TH3D" %} has one double per channel.
-Maximum precision 14 digits.
+- one double per channel: `TH1D`, `TH2D` or `TH3D` .
+Maximum precision 16 digits, i.e maximum bin content of around 10E16.

+If there are no particular needs for limiting the memory used by the histograms, it is recommended to use the double precision version:
+`TH1D` for the 1-D case, `TH2D` for the 2-D and `TH3D` for 3-D.

+### Histograms for larger dimensions

+For the case of dimensions larger than 3, ROOT provides a generic base class for multi-dimensional histogram {% include ref class="THn" %} and the derived classes
+`THnD`, `THnF`, `THnL`, `THnI`, `THnS` and `THnC`, which are different instantiations of a generic template `THnT<Type>`.
+The `THn` classes should be used when a large fraction of all bins are filled.
+Given the large amount of memory used by `THn`, sparse multi-dimensional histogram classes exist for the use case of multi-dimensions and large number of bins.
+The base class for sparse histograms is {% include ref class="THnSparse" %} with its derived instantiation `THnSparse<type>`.

+Note that both `THn` and `THnSparse` do not inherit from `TH1` and have therefore a slightly different interface.

 ### Profile histograms

+In addition to the standard histograms, ROOT provides also classes for producing profile plots, i.e plots obtained from multi-dimensional input data (e.g. X and Y), where one of the dimension
+(Y) is not grouped in bins, but the sample mean value and the corresponding error are displayed.
+A profile plot can be used to better visualize dependence relations in multi-dimensional data, than using standard multi-dimensional histogram plots such as scatter plots.

-  - {% include ref class="TProfile" %} is a 1-D profile histogram to display the mean value of Y and its error for each bin in X.
+  - {% include ref class="TProfile" %} is a profile histogram for (X,Y) data to display the mean value of Y and its error for each bin in X.

-  - {% include ref class="TProfile2D" %} is a 2-D profile histogram to display the mean value of Z and its RMS for each cell in X,Y.
+  - {% include ref class="TProfile2D" %} is a profile histogram for (X,Y,Z) data to display the mean value of Z and its error for each cell in X,Y.

-  - {% include ref class="TProfile3D" %} is a 3-D profile histogram to display the mean value of T and its RMS for each cell in X,Y,Z.
+- {% include ref class="TProfile3D" %} is a profile histogram for (X,Y,Z,T) data to display the mean value of T and its error for each cell in X,Y,Z.

+Profile plots have the option to display instead of the default sample mean error the sample standard deviation (the spread of the data).
+A similar plot to a profile, which shows the quantiles of the
+Y input data, is the candle plot, called also box plot,  (see [tutorial](https://root.cern.ch/doc/master/candleplot_8C.html)), which can be obtained directly from the 2D histogram using the `candle` draw option.

 ### Bin numbering

 All histogram types support fixed or variable bin sizes.
 2-D histograms may have fixed size bins along X and variable size bins along Y or vice-versa.
+The type of binning of the histogram is managed by the {% include ref class="TAxis" %} class, which defines also the minimum and maximum range of the input data that will be collected in the bins.
+The `TH1` class orders the bins using a *global bin* number for dealing with the multi-dimensional cases.

 **Conventions**